Cookies in Space FAQ

 - Gravity causes every object to pull every other object toward it.
 Some people think that there is no gravity in space.
 In fact, a small amount of gravity can be found everywhere in space.
 For example, gravity is what holds the moon in orbit around Earth.

 No alterations to the DoubleTree chocolate chip cookie recipe were needed in order for it to be baked in space.
-Zero G Kitchen’s ultimate goal is to create an oven that allows foods to be prepared in space the same way they’d be prepared on Earth.
+Zero G Kitchen’s ultimate goal was to create an oven that allows foods to be prepared in space the same way they’d be prepared on Earth.

 Where can I go for more information on this program?
+How can I get involved as a consumer?

 OVEN TECHNOLOGY QUESTIONS